-The valley is acclaimed for the Sangla Bering Nag Temple, Kamru Village Fort, Sangla Buddhist Monastery, beautiful Baspa riverside and riverbanks, India’s last village from Tibet side – Chitkul.
-Sangla valley is also the gateway to many high altitude Himalayan treks like Lamkhaga Pass, Rupin Pass & Borasu Pass Trek that either starts or end at Chitkul.
+The standout of the valley is India’s last village from Tibet side – Chitkul.
+Sangla valley is also the gateway to many high altitude Himalayan treks like Lamkhaga Pass, Rupin Pass and Borasu Pass Trek that either starts or end at Chitkul.

 The weather remains cold to bitterly cold from November to March.
-May to September are pleasant days So better to visit Sangla is in the months of April to October.
+May to September are pleasant days, so it is better to visit Sangla during these months (i.e., the last week of April to October).
 If you want to experience the snow, then December to early March is the best time.

 How to reach Sangla valley?